maapteh/sandbox-react-apollo-issues-3918/README.md

 - [bad component](./modules/bad/bad.tsx) component having the bug
 - [apollo client](./lib/apollo.tsx#ln205) with this settings error will not be thrown, BUT also not passed to component!

-So when i change the errorPolicy in the above apollo client, since i want to be able to use the error, i get the following stacktrace:
+So when i change the errorPolicy in the above apollo client not to all, since i want to be able to use the error, i get the following stacktrace:

 ```
 [client] render good